FranzFelini/Fuel-Price-Calculator2/readme.md

  Express.js  <br>
  Puppeteer - Used as scraper <br>
- Nodemon - For automatic restarting and refreshing Dotenv - To manage ENV veriables inside the project Mongoose - Database manipulating <br>
+ Nodemon - For automatic restarting and refreshing <br>
+ Dotenv - To manage ENV veriables inside the project <br>
+ Mongoose - Database manipulating <br>

 ###### Frontend requirements :